SeanMcP/seanmcp.com/src/void.md

   <style>content hr { margin-block: 3em; }</style>
 ---

+**July 16, 2025** — I'm going to quote myself here:

+> **February 1, 2024** — It's easy to complain about things, and too often I
+> find myself taking the easy road.
+We have enough of that in the world: let's
+> pick a different path.

+---

 **July 2, 2025** — "Multigrain" just means they added corn to your normal cereal.

 ---